Wrapped Ampleforth (WAMPL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Ampleforth Historical Price

-According to the latest data gathered on Wrapped Ampleforth live price page, the current price of Wrapped Ampleforth is 4.42USD.
-The circulating supply of Wrapped Ampleforth(WAMPL) is 1.15M WAMPL , giving it a market capitalization of $5.09M.
+According to the latest data gathered on Wrapped Ampleforth live price page, the current price of Wrapped Ampleforth is 4.66USD.
+The circulating supply of Wrapped Ampleforth(WAMPL) is 1.15M WAMPL , giving it a market capitalization of $5.34M.

 The Wrapped Ampleforth Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WAMPL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.